 Guided by its core values: virtuous purpose, long-termism, and diversification, CAIAA believes that finance must evolve to serve the public good and address global challenges, including climate change, biodiversity loss, and growing inequality.
-Through its globally recognized CAIAA Charter Program, the UniFi micro-credentials and thought leadership activities, the Association seeks to raise professional standards and equip investment professionals with the skills and ethical frameworks necessary to navigate a rapidly changing world.
+Through its globally recognized CAIAA Program, Charter the UniFi microcredentials and thought leadership activities, the Association seeks to raise professional standards and investment professionals with the skills and ethical frameworks necessary to navigate a rapidly changing world.